jadenpinto/Bricks-Puzzle-Linear-Programming/README.md

 # Brick Wall Puzzle Solver

-This project is a C-based puzzle solver that utilises the GLPK (GNU Linear Programming Kit) library to solve the brick wall puzzle using linear programming
+This project uses the GLPK (GNU Linear Programming Kit) library in C to solve the Brick Wall Puzzle by formulating it as a linear programming problem.
+It models the puzzle as a Maximum Flow application known as the Project Selection Problem (Maximum Weight Closure).

 ## Prerequisites